slezyradosti/Database_Insurance-companies-term-paper-/README.md

 # Database_Insurance-companies-term-paper-
-Database (PSQL) and Windowf Forms application to work with it.
+Database (PSQL) and Windows Forms application to work with it.

 # Database Diagram